pscally1005/pscally1005.github.io/_posts/draft/2026-06-15-inulin-syrup.markdown

 - Remove the lid, and microwave for 20 seconds.
 Add the <a href='https://amzn.to/3SqwsMO'>liquid monk fruit</a>, vanilla, and salt, and shake to fully combine

-- Let the <a href='/recipes/sugar-free-syrup'>syrup</a> rest at room temperature for at least 10 minutes before serving.
+- Let the syrup rest at room temperature for at least 10 minutes before serving.
 Store in the fridge for up to 1 week, or freeze indefinitely
 Notes:
 ---